apple/swift-nio-http2/README.md

     .package(url: "https://github.com/apple/swift-nio-http2.git", from: "1.19.2"),

-SwiftNIO HTTP2 1.18.x and later support Swift 5.2 and above.
+SwiftNIO HTTP2 1.21.x and later support Swift 5.4 and above.
+1.20.x and earlier also support Swift 5.2 and 5.3.
 1.17.x and earlier also support Swift 5.0 and 5.1.

 ### `swift-nio-http2` 0.x